xrdocs/design/_blogs/2023-03-01-cst-srv6-addition.md

 a path be disjoint from another path, SRv6-TE can be utilized.
 In CST SRv6 1.0, on-demand networking can be used for supported services with SR-PCE to compute both intra-domain and inter-domain paths.
-Provisioning, visualization, and monitoring of SRvv6-TE pahs is available in Crosswork Network Controller 4.1.
+Provisioning, visualization, and monitoring of SRv6-TE paths is available in Crosswork Network Controller 4.1.